xsuite/xsuite/docs/singlepart.rst

                             zeta=np.random.uniform(-1e-2, 1e-2, n_part),
                             delta=np.random.uniform(-1e-4, 1e-4, n_part))
     # Reference mass, charge, energy are taken from the reference particle.
-    # Particles are allocated on the context chosen for the tracker.
+    # Particles are allocated on the context chosen for the line.

 The coordinates of the particle object are accessible with the conventional